abhishekit04/links-list/README.md

 ## What is Hacktoberfest? :thinking:
 A month-long celebration from October 1st to October 31st presented by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [DEV Community](https://dev.to/) collaborated with [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
 Create your very first pull request to any public repository on GitHub and contribute to the open-source developer community.
 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

-## Rules :fire:
-To qualify for the __official limited edition Hacktoberfest shirt__, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2021 (in any time zone).
-PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
-This year, the __first 70,000__ participants who complete the challenge will earn a T-shirt.

 ## Steps to follow :scroll: